hmc-cs111-fall2015/project/README.md

     design your language to prevent such errors or to clearly communicate the results of errors to the user?

-~ Begin Aside
-You can describe the computations in the `description.md` file, or put them in separate files.
+_Note:_ You can describe the computations in the `description.md` file, or put them in separate files.
 Just be clear about where they are and what they mean.
-~ End Aside

-Example computations
-  : Describe some example computations in your DSL.
+**Example computations:** Describe some example computations in your DSL.
 These computations should
     describe what happens when a specific program in your DSL executes.
 Note that you *shouldn't* describe the syntax of the program.
 Rather you should describe some canonical examples that help someone else understand the kinds